 Is Trump on pace to issue more executive orders more than past presidents?

 Every president (with the exception of William Henry Harrison, who died of pneumonia 32 days into his term, in 1841) has issued an executive order, according to an analysis from the National Archives and The American Presidency Project at the University of California, Santa Barbara.

 Among the most prolific with the pen: Franklin D. Roosevelt, who wrote 3,721 executive orders; Woodrow Wilson, with 1,803; and Calvin Coolidge, with 1,203.

 Meanwhile, John Adams, James Madison and James Monroe issued just one during their presidencies, while John Quincy Adams only wrote three.

 More recently, Ronald Reagan issued 381 executive orders.
 Bill Clinton issued 364, and George W. Bush issued 291.
 Barack Obama issued 277 executive orders, or an average of 35 per year.

-As of Thursday, President Trump had issued 12 executive actions in under a week.
-At that pace, he would beat out Obama and George W. Bush, but fall far short of the records set by Roosevelt.
+As of Thursday, President Trump had issued 114 executive orders in his two and a half years in office, or an average of 45 per year.
+At that pace, he would beat out Obama and George W. Bush if elected to another four-year term, but would fall far short of the records set by Roosevelt.

 Does the number of orders actually matter?